hukaixuan2017/doc-user/content/tickets/ticket-zoom.rst

       This menu item opens the :doc:`../calendar/new-appointment` dialog, and selects the current ticket in the *Ticket* field for linking.

 Queue
    This menu item is only a drop-down list of available queues.
-Select a destination queue, if the ticket is needs to be moved there.
+Select a destination queue, if the ticket needs to be moved there.

    .. warning::